-The subject property is comprised of one parcel of land totaling approximately 0.845 acres as shown on Map 1 (see following page).
+The subject 1.69-acre property is comprised of two parcels of land as shown on Map 1 (see following page).
 Access to U.S. 41 By-pass is provided via Hauser Lane which is a private street.
-The subject property has a single-family detached structure and accessory structures.
+The 0.36 acre parcel (parcel identification no. 0407-09-0017) which fronts directly on Hauser Lane has an existing two-family residential structure.
+The 1.33 acre abutting parcel to the north (parcel identification no. 0409-16-0016) has two existing single-family detached residential structures.